 The Beauty of Owning a Ferret

 If you love pets that are quiet and cute, then ferrets will be the right choice.
-Because by
+Because by their very appearance,

 During earlier times ferrets were used to hunt down, or dig out rabbits from their burrows.
 But nowadays they are